Comparative effectiveness research: In the United States

 Researchers at the Dartmouth Institute for Health Policy, in addition to the Congressional Budget Office, have documented a large gap in the quality and outcomes and health services being delivered.
 Unwarranted variation in medical treatment, cost, and outcomes suggests a substantial area for improvement and savings in our health care system.
 Statistical findings show that "patients in the highest-spending regions of the country receive 60 percent more health services than those in the lowest-spending regions, yet this additional care is not associated with improved outcomes."
 New models of shared decision making promise to bring greater emphasis to informed patient choice for "preference-sensitive" care, improving quality, safety, and effectiveness of health care by providing both patients and their health care providers with the evidence to assist in informed decision making.

 In 2009, $1.1 billion of President Barack Obama's stimulus package was earmarked for CER.
 There was initial disagreement regarding whether CER will be used to limit patient health care options, or help lower health care costs.
 Ultimately, the bill approved by the Senate contained measures to use CER as a means for increasing quality while reducing rising costs.

 Several groups have emerged to provide leadership in the area of Comparative Effectiveness Research.
 The Agency for Healthcare Research and Quality (AHRQ) is a federal agency focused on health care quality.
 The Institute for Clinical and Economic Review provides independent evaluation of the clinical effectiveness and comparative value of health care interventions, while also overseeing the New England Comparative Effectiveness Public Advisory Council (CEPAC), an independent body of physicians and patient representatives that aids patients, physicians and policymakers in the application and use of comparative effectiveness information to improve the quality and value of healthcare in the region.

-The Patient-Centered Outcomes Research Institute (PCORI) was established to conduct comparative effectiveness research but the Patient Protection and Affordable Care Act (PPACA) prohibits it from using cost per QALY ICER thresholding.
+The Patient-Centered Outcomes Research Institute (PCORI) was established to conduct comparative effectiveness research, including the establishment of a major data warehouse of patient data.
+However, the Patient Protection and Affordable Care Act (PPACA) prohibits it from using cost per QALY ICER thresholding.
 The PPACA states: